ahueck/irprinter/README.md

 # irprinter

 *irprinter* is a small commandline-based tool developed to explore LLVM IR code.
-Can print IR code of only specific functions, when dumping of the whole translation unit would produce too much output.
+The tool can print IR code of only specific functions, when dumping of the whole translation unit would produce too much output.

-### Main features
+## Main features
 Print LLVM IR code of a translation unit (C/C++) to a console.
   - Ability to modify and add compiler flags (e.g., replace `-g` with `-O2`) and re-generate the (modified) IR
   - Regex matching of (demangled) function names, with the ability to print
-      1) function signatures only, and,
+      1) Function signatures only, and,
-      2) functions including body
+      2) Functions including body
   - Dump whole IR code of the TU

-### Usage
+## Usage
 See [main.cpp](src/main.cpp) for all possible commandline arguments.

-##### Example
+### Example of using *irprinter*
 Assume *test.c* contains the code:

   ```c